Neon MCP server

 Stats

-Neon MCP Server allows you to interact with your Neon Postgres databases using natural language.
-This bridge between conversational commands and the Neon API lets you create projects, manage databases, run queries, and perform migrations without writing SQL or API calls directly.
+The Neon MCP Server allows you to interact with your Neon Postgres databases using natural language commands.
+This powerful tool acts as a bridge between conversational requests and the Neon API, enabling you to manage database tasks without writing SQL or making direct API calls.

 Option 1: Remote Hosted MCP Server (Preview)

-1. Add this "Neon" entry to your client's MCP server configuration file:
+1. Add the following entry to your client's MCP server configuration file:

 {